da-sayson/MarvelousApp/README.md

 # MarvelousApp

-Please run the backend first
+Please ensure you have Node and npm installed.
+Additionally, please run the backend first:

+1) Download the code
+2) In a terminal, change directories into the project directory
-Run `npm install`
+3) Run `$ npm install`
-Then run `npm run build`
+4) Then run `$ npm run build`
-Then run `npm start`
+5) Then run `$ npm start`
-Then open a browser and type in 'localhost:3000'
+6) Then open a browser, type in 'localhost:3000', and press Enter